LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 This gives the opponent a free blow, but can improve the tactical situation or aid escape.

-Throwing weapons at targets wounds them, consuming the weapon in the process.
+Slinging missiles at targets wounds them, consuming the weapon in the process.
-You may throw any object in your possession (press `?` to choose an object and press it again for a non-standard choice) or on the floor (press `-`).
+You may sling any object in your possession (press `?` to choose an object and press it again for a non-standard choice) or on the floor (press `-`).
 Only objects of a few kinds inflict any damage.
 Whenever the monster's or hero's hit points reach zero, the combatant dies.